 Only admissions for acute care are considered for analysis.
 Stays for sub-acute care, e.g., in an acute care hospital for rehabilitation or convalescence, or in a sub-acute setting such as a nursing facility, were defined as "non-events," that is, neither an index admission nor a readmission.
-Observation stays - during which a patient occupies a bed but is considered an outpatient - are excluded entirely, since an observation stay is not an inpatient admission.
+Observation stays that did not originate from an emergency department visit- during which a patient occupies a bed but is considered an outpatient - are excluded entirely, since an observation stay is not an inpatient admission.